 Strasbourg Airport (SXB): Small, Efficient, and Underrated

 Located near the German border, Strasbourg Airport is a convenient option for those planning a visit to Alsace or looking to travel between France and Germany.
-Though smaller in size, this airport offers solid connections to Paris, Lyon, and several European capitals.
+Though smaller, this airport offers solid connections to Paris, Lyon, and several European capitals.

-It might not show up on every major flight search right away, but when you’re booking flight tickets online and adjusting your filters for regional airports, Strasbourg can appear as a well-priced and less crowded option.
+It might not show up on every major flight search right away, but when you’re booking flights online and adjusting your filters for regional airports, Strasbourg can appear as a well-priced and less crowded option.

 Who should fly into Strasbourg?